ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Then it's much more than the usual kind of idea of a function between the sets.
 Right.
 Because it also impose the correspondence between the relationship.
-And in our idea, basically, if this is, let's say, Claudia of the category, and if this is a neuronal activity or maybe information domain, and then maybe we can have a back and forth of the factor, that would be great.
+And in our idea, basically, if this is, let's say, qualia of the category, and if this is a neuronal activity or maybe information domain, and then maybe we can have a back and forth of the functor, that would be great.
 Usually most of the mathematical theory of consciousness tries to go from here to here, right?
-Let's say in the case of IIT arrow here, and then what Hyatt was kind of talking in a way as natural transformation is this kind of secondary level arrow.
+Let's say in the case of IIT - arrow here.
+And then what Hayato was kind of talking in a way as natural transformation, is this kind of secondary level arrow.
 Let's say.
-I don't know whether free energy or active inference can count as a prediction from neural activity to the particular quadria, but let's say if there is something like that, and then maybe there is some kind of a translation between these two theories.
+I don't know whether free energy or active inference can count as a prediction from neural activity to the particular qualia, but let's say if there is something like that, and then maybe there is some kind of a translation between these two theories.
 Yeah.
 If that exists, that's called a natural transformation.